 You can read more of my thoughts after the gallery.

 If you’re in a hurry, there’s a takeaway window on Aoyama Dori, so you don’t even have to go inside.
-Alternatively, head to the kiosk’s left, where there’s a small, raised, covered terrace with a solitary table (although if you sat at one of the tables in the adjoining area, I doubt anyone would mind).
+Alternatively, head to the kiosk’s left, where there’s a small, raised, covered terrace with the outside seating.
 There’s another takeaway window here on the right, where the pastries are displayed, so if you are sitting outside, you can order without having to go in.
 Alternatively, head inside using the door to the left of the takeaway window.

 |3-13-246 MINAMIAOYAMA • MINATO-KU • TOKYO • 107-0062 • JAPAN|

 |Monday||09:00 – 20:00||Roaster||Stockholm Roast (espresso + filter)|

 |Tuesday||09:00 – 20:00||Seating||Counter; Table (outside)|

-|Saturday||11:00 – 22:00||Wifi||N/A|
+|Saturday||11:00 – 20:00||Wifi||Free|

-|Sunday||11:00 – 22:00||Power||N/A|
+|Sunday||11:00 – 20:00||Power||N/A|

 If you enjoyed this Coffee Spot, then take a look at the rest of Tokyo’s speciality coffee scene with the Coffee Spot Guide to Tokyo.

 If you liked this post, please let me know by clicking the “Like” button.
 If you have a WordPress account and you don’t mind everyone knowing that you liked this post, you can use the “Like this” button right at the bottom instead. [bawlu_buttons]

 Don’t forget that you can share this post with your friends using the buttons below.